-Serbia exclusive: Power exchange project seeks private capital or institutional partner16.
-December 2013. / News Serbia Energy
+Serbia exclusive: Power exchange project seeks private capital or institutional partner, News Serbia Energy

 The announced opening of the electricity exchange SERPEX is in its initial stage, and the implementation of the project is being done together by Serbian power grid Elektromreza Srbije (EMS), Ministry of Energy and Energy Agency of the